jshams/DS-2.3-Data-Science-in-Production/sliding-puzzle-3x3-model/README.md

-# Sliding PUzzle Sovler for 3x3
+# Sliding Puzzle Sovler for 3x3
 In this project I created a NN to predict the distance to solve given a board state.
 This is useful for the solver.
 The solver works by trying all game routes till it finds the fastest solve.
 The issue with this is that there is no thought, just folllow all the